 While an interesting image by itself, what I find significant is that the entire span of human existence is contained within this frame.
-Everyone who is alive or dead is in this photo.
+Except for the photographer, everyone who is alive or dead is in this photo.
 Every sight, sound, smell, touch, emotion, thought, and dream that has ever existed is contained within this image, encapsulated in these blue and grey hemispheres on a canvas of black.

 All of our wars, our hatred, our jealousy, our prejudice, is here, in plain view.
 Each and every one of our worst atrocities, our massacres, our rapes, our inhuman leveragings of power across thousands of years of history, is framed in this photo.